bveldhuyzen/XGREPLIST/README.md

 EDIT: If AI cannot keep up with XGREPLIST_prototype (may have browsing / click issues), use XGREPLIST_prototype_2.

-EDIT_2: -ninja edit- testing has resumed
+EDIT_2: -ninja edit- testing again

 glhf